elite-se/plantestic-team-2/README.md

 ```

 You can specify where you put your `.puml` files via the `sourceSet` option.
 To run the tests you simply do `./gradlew test` in the root of your project.
-The first execution can take some time because the P2 Eclipse repository is cloned by the plugin.
+The first execution can take some time because the P2 Eclipse repository is
+cloned by the plugin.
 Consecutive executions take significantly less time.

 ### Test Specification

+TODO: Update the following
+TODO: Add async requests!
+TODO: Look Through feature list to find missing features

 #### Sequence Diagram
 The input is a PlantUML sequence diagram.